Episode 50: No Job is Finished Until the Paperwork is Done

 "Oh well, that almost as much fun!"

-he suspected that the prisoners might prefer the sharks.
-"Have you
+suspected that the prisoners might prefer the sharks.
+"Have you found any

 "Boys still search the ship, but it looks like he get away."